-- A. Perform Initial Treatment / Universal Patient Care Protocol.

-- B. Maintain airway as indicated by Airway Management Protocol 6901 with the following special considerations in patients with decreased level of consciousness.

-- 1. Reassess that there is no history of even remote trauma which could have resulted in a cervical spine injury.
-If in doubt, protect spine by performing Spine Trauma Protocol 6103.

-- If a readily treatable cause is suspected, such as hypoglycemia or narcotic overdose, and ventilation can be maintained without intubation, consider assisting ventilation until treatment is administered and condition reassessed.

-- 3. Possible causes of unconsciousness or altered mental status (AEIOU-TIPS):

-- A Acidosis, alcohol

-- E Epilepsy

-- I Infection

-- O Overdose

-- U Uremia (kidney failure)

-- T Trauma, tumor

-- I Insulin

-- P Psychosis

-- S Stroke

-- C. Assess blood glucose level.

-- D. If blood glucose level is <60 mg/dl, then:

-- 1. Treat per Diabetic Emergencies Protocol 6604.

-- E. If blood glucose level is >60 mg/dl, administer Naloxone (Narcan®) 2 mg intranasal (IN) via atomizer.

-- F. Expedite transport and notify Medical Command.
+- A. Perform Initial Treatment / Universal Patient Care Protocol. - B. Maintain airway as indicated by Airway Management Protocol 6901 with the following special considerations in patients with decreased level of consciousness. - 1.
+Reassess that there is no history of even remote trauma which could have resulted in a cervical spine injury.
+If in doubt, protect spine by performing Spine Trauma Protocol 6103. - If a readily treatable cause is suspected, such as hypoglycemia or narcotic overdose, and ventilation can be maintained without intubation, consider assisting ventilation until treatment is administered and condition reassessed. - 3.
+Possible causes of unconsciousness or altered mental status (AEIOU-TIPS): - A Acidosis, alcohol - E Epilepsy - I Infection - O Overdose - U Uremia (kidney failure) - T Trauma, tumor - I Insulin - P Psychosis - S Stroke - C. Assess blood glucose level. - D. If blood glucose level is <60 mg/dl, then: - 1.
+Treat per Diabetic Emergencies Protocol 6604. - E. If blood glucose level is >60 mg/dl, administer Naloxone (Narcan®) - 1.
+1 mg IM (Anterior Lateral Thigh).
+If patient does not show signs of improvement (adequate respiratory response/increased LOC) administer an additional 1 mg IM in 10 minutes. - 2.
+If unable to administer Naloxone IM, administer 2 mg intranasal (IN) via atomizer.
+If patient does not show signs of improvement (adequate respiratory response/increased LOC) administer an additional 2 mg IN and request ALS backup.